Programme Grants for Applied Research - Guidance for Stage 1 applications

 Add details of all co-applicants and their specific role in the programme.
 Do not include collaborators, who should be mentioned (if necessary) in the Research Plan section of the form.

 Co-applicants are those individuals with responsibility for the day to day management and delivery of the project and can include patients, carers and service users.
-Co-applicants are considered part of the project team and are expected to share responsibility for its successful delivery.
-Collaborators normally provide specific expertise on particular aspects of the project but do not share in the responsibility for the delivery of the project.
+Co-applicants, including public co-applicants, are considered part of the project team and are expected to share responsibility for its successful delivery.
+In contrast, collaborators normally provide specific expertise on particular aspects of the project but do not share in the responsibility for the delivery of the project.

 A plain English summary is a clear explanation of your research.

 Many reviewers use this summary to inform their review of your funding application.
 They include clinicians, other practitioners and researchers who do not have specialist knowledge of your field as well as members of the public.
 If your application for funding is successful, the summary will be used on the National Institute for Health Research (NIHR) and other websites.

 A good quality plain English summary providing an easy to read overview of your whole study will help:

 - those carrying out the review (reviewers and board and committee members) to have a better

 understanding of your research proposal